 Getting Started with TextBlob.
 Natural Language Processing.
 Resultado de imágenes de Google para.
 Natural Language Processing.
 This is a book about Natural Language Processing.

 By natural language we mean a language that is used for everyday communication by humans; languages like English, Hindi or Portuguese.
 In contrast to artificial languages such as programming languages and logical formalisms, natural languages have evolved as they pass from generation to generation, and are hard to pin down with explicit rules.
 We will take Natural Language Processing (or NLP for short) in a wide sense to cover any kind of computer manipulation of natural language.
 At one extreme, it could be as simple as counting the number of times the letter t occurs in a paragraph of text.
 At the other extreme, NLP might involve "understanding" complete human utterances, at least to the extent of being able to give useful responses to them.

-Audience Emphasis.
 Book.
 Ch07.
 For any given question, it's likely that someone has written the answer down somewhere.

 The amount of natural language text that is available in electronic form is truly staggering, and is increasing every day.
 However, the complexity of natural language can make it very difficult to access the information in that text.
 The state of the art in NLP is still a long way from being able to build general-purpose representations of meaning from unrestricted text.
 If we instead focus our efforts on a limited set of questions or "entity relations," such as "where are different facilities located," or "who is employed by what company," we can make significant progress.
 The goal of this chapter is to answer the following questions: How can we build a system that extracts structured data, such as tables, from unstructured text?

 Along the way, we'll apply techniques from the last two chapters to the problems of chunking and named-entity recognition.
-7.1 Information Extraction Table 7.1: Locations data.
+7.1 Information Extraction.
 Natural Language Toolkit — NLTK 2.0 documentation.
 Text Mining.
 Applications and Theory.
 Text Mining: Applications and Theory presents the state-of-the-art algorithms for text mining from both the academic and industrial perspectives.

 The contributors span several countries and scientific domains: universities, industrial corporations, and government laboratories, and demonstrate the use of techniques from machine learning, knowledge discovery, natural language processing and information retrieval to design computational models for automated text analysis and mining.
 This volume demonstrates how advancements in the fields of applied mathematics, computer science, machine learning, and natural language processing can collectively capture, classify, and interpret words and their contexts.
 As suggested in the preface, text mining is needed when “words are not enough.”
 Applied mathematicians, statisticians, practitioners and students in computer science, bioinformatics and engineering will find this book extremely useful.